invoiceninja/invoiceninja.github.io/source/docs/api/invoices.md

 }⏎
 ```

-### Client Merge
+### Invoice Merge

 <x-container>
 <x-section>
-It is possible to merge two clients into a single client.
-This will aggregate both clients invoices / documents and other attributes into a single client.
+It is possible to merge two invoices into a single invoice.
+This will aggregate both invoices invoices / documents and other attributes into a single invoice.

 This is a password protected route, meaning that a password override is required to execute this command, to
 use this the header field X-API-PASSWORD is also required in the request.
 This password would match your login password.